DelManzueta/elevated/notes.md

 7. **Permissions**: Array of permissions (e.g., can delete users, can update schedule)

+Certainly!
+Here's a progress note that you can add to your README or a separate NOTES file:

+---

-## Summary of Tonight's Progress
+## Progress Update - [08/29/2023]

+### Completed Tasks

-Scope Refinement: We started by revisiting the project scope and decided to focus on functionality over testing for now.
+1. **Scope Refinement**: Revisited the project scope to focus more on functionality rather than testing at this stage.

-API Structure: We discussed the API structure and decided to work on the user profiles, specifically the customer profile.
+2. **API Structure**: Discussed and planned the API structure, specifically focusing on user profiles, starting with customer profiles.

-File Structure: Reviewed the existing file structure and identified the files we would be working on.
+3. **File Structure**: Reviewed the existing file structure to identify the files that need to be worked on.

-Controller Logic: Implemented the basic controller logic for creating a customer profile in CustomerController.js.
+4. **Controller Logic**: Implemented the basic logic for creating a new customer profile in `CustomerController.js`.

-Routes: Built out the customerRoutes.js file to handle various CRUD operations for customer profiles.
+5. **Routes**: Created `customerRoutes.js` to handle CRUD operations for customer profiles.

-Server Setup: Reviewed the index.js file to ensure that it correctly imports and uses the customer routes.
+6. **Server Setup**: Reviewed and updated `index.js` to ensure it correctly imports and uses the customer routes.

+### Next Steps

+1. Complete the CRUD functionality for customer profiles.
+2. Implement validation and error handling.
+3. Extend the same CRUD and validation logic to staff and admin profiles.
+4. Begin work on the appointment scheduling functionality.